soura216/Mongo-Docs/update_operation.md

 - $pull update operator:

     >_It works if the element is either array or array with Object._
-    >_It works even if you use any condition operator in query syntax._
+    >_It only works if you use any condition operator in query syntax._

     ```
         db.blog.update({"blogid":1},{$pullAll:{"comments":{"name":"Phil","comment":{$eq:"Test"}}}})